 If your recipe states to use room temperature butter, you can soften the butter by placing sliced butter in a bowl next to two cups of boiling water in the microwave for about 10 minutes.

-We’ve also put our butter on a plate and microwaved it for 15 seconds per side.
+We’ve also put our butter on a plate and microwaved it for 5 to 10 seconds per side.
 Watch it carefully.
 Softened butter doesn’t mean melted butter.
 If it’s too soft it will not work well for creaming butter and sugar together.

-Corn Starch helps create a crumbly and tender texture in bakery.
+Corn Starch helps create a crumbly and tender texture in baking.
 It’s also a great thickener in sauces, soups, puddings, and pie fillings.

 We use Grade A Large eggs for consistency.

 When a recipe suggests using room temperature ingredients, you can put your eggs in a bowl of room temperature water for 5 minutes to take them to room temperature.

 It’s important to use the flour recommended in your recipe unless it indicates you can substitute.
 The reason is flour variety and brands contain different percentages of protein, grains, or even other ingredients.